The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 - it is necessary for the controller to comply with a legal or regulatory obligation, for the execution of a contract or preliminary procedures related to a contract of which the data subject is a party (at the request of the data subject) or for the regular exercise of rights in judicial, administrative or arbitration procedures.

-The level of data protection in the foreign country or international organisation shall be evaluated by the Brazilian's National Authority (ANPD).
-Furthermore, the definition of the content of standard contractual clauses, as well as the verification of specific contractual clauses for a particular transfer, global corporate rules or stamps, certificates and codes of conduct will be carried out by the ANPD.
+The level of data protection in the foreign country or international organisation shall be evaluated by the ANPD.
+Furthermore, the definition of the content of standard contractual clauses, as well as the verification of specific contractual clauses for a particular transfer, global corporate rules or stamps, certificates and codes of conduct will be carried out by the ANPD in the second phase of its regulatory agenda,33 scheduled for the first half of 2022.

 Company policies and practices